Youth Council Bylaws

 ARTICLE II.
 MEMBERSHIP

 Section 2.1 Number of Members.
 The Youth Council will consist of up to 18 members representing each grade level from 10th to 12th grade.
-The Youth Council will be comprised of students in 11th or 12th grade from Springdale High School, Har-Ber High School, and School of Innovation students, in addition to homeschooled and private school students.
+The Youth Council may be comprised of students in 11th or 12th grade from Springdale High School, Har-Ber High School, Archer Learning Center, and School of Innovation students, in addition to homeschooled and private, magnet, and charter school students.

 Section 2.3.
 Appointment of Youth Council Members.
-For the 2017/2018 session, links to the online application will be sent digitally to the Springdale Public Schools, administrators for private schools in Springdale who serve grades 10-12, and efforts will be made to reach out to homeschooled students, as well.
-The application will be made available on the City of Springdale’s website no later than July 1.
-Each year thereafter, in addition to the process stated above, paper applications will be made available at the City Administration Building, Public Library, Recreation Center, and Shiloh Museum.
-PDF copies will also be made available to educators in Springdale so they can facilitate the distribution of hard copies to their students no later than April 1.
+Links to the online application will be sent digitally to the Springdale Public Schools, administrators for private schools, magnet, and charter schools in Springdale who serve grades 10-12, and efforts will be made to reach out to homeschooled students.
+The application will be made available on the City of Springdale’s website no later than May 1.
+Additionally, paper applications will be made available at the City Administration Building, Public Library, Recreation Center, and Shiloh Museum.
+PDF copies will also be made available to educators in Springdale no later than May 1 so they can facilitate the distribution of hard copies to their students.

 Section 2.3.1.
 Application requirements.
-The following item(s) must be submitted for the applicant to be considered:
+The following item(s) must be submitted by the deadline for the applicant to be considered:

 b.
 Parent or Guardian Statement of Permission